-This course covers the overview of data sources, methodology for remotely sensed data, application of data, and transformation of remotely sensed data into GRID.
-Prerequisite: GIS-201 or instructor consent.
+Covers the overview of data sources, methodology for remotely sensed data, application of data, and transformation of remotely sensed data into GRID.
+Prerequisite: GIS-201

 GRN

 Courses with this prefix may not transfer to a four-year institution unless applied as part of the 12 allowable career technical credits for the AAOT or ASOT-Business.